-build.sh: support script performing most of the Maven build steps. openSF.build: folder containing the majority of the "release engineering" architecture.
-In particular, the main POM file that other files in the project reference. openSF.build/generate-installers.py: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §9.3).
-Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. openSF.product: folder where the output of the build will be generated (under "target"). platform: folder containing the main source code for the openSF framework. platform.tests: folder containing unit tests for the openSF platform. - OU tout of this step is a series of "Eclipse packaged product" ZIP files, one for each platform, available
+- u build.sh: support script performing most of the Maven build steps. - openSF.build: folder containing the majority of the "release engineering" architecture.
+In particular, the main POM file that other files in the project reference. - openSF.build/generate-installers.py: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. - openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §9.3).
+Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. - openSF.product: folder where the output of the build will be generated (under "target"). - u platform: folder containing the main source code for the openSF framework. - D platform.tests: folder containing unit tests for the openSF platform.

 The output of this step is a series of "Eclipse packaged product" ZIP files, one for each platform, available at the openSF.product/target/products/ folder.
-Note that a single build in one machine generates the files for all platforms14, since the platform-dependent components are downloaded from Eclipse and don't need to be built.
+Note that a single build in one machine generates the files for all platforms14, since the platform-dependent components are downloaded from Eclipse and do not need to be built.